 To our knowledge, the only other company that has publicly stated plans to develop OLED microdisplays for near-eye applications is MicroEmissive Displays in Britain.
-We may also compete with potential licensees of Universal Display Corporation, Cambridge Display Corporation, and Uniax Corporation, each of which license OLED technology portfolios.
-Even though we could potentially license technology from these developers, potential competitors could also obtain such licenses and may do so at more favorable royalty rates.
+We may also compete with potential licensees of Universal Display Corporation and Cambridge Display Corporation, each of which license OLED technology portfolios.
+Even though we could potentially license technology from these developers, potential competitors could also obtain such licensees and may do so at more favorable royalty rates.
 However, should they decide to embark on developing microdisplays on silicon, we believe that our progress to date in this area gives us a substantial head start.

 Our microdisplays and head-wearable display systems may face competition on a price and performance basis from major manufacturers such as Sony and Seiko Epson.
-However, these companies use first generation liquid crystal on polysilicon technology and therefore, we believe that they may incorporate our technology into their products when it becomes available.
+However, these companies use first generation liquid crystal on polysilicon technology and therefore, we believe that they may incorporate our technology into their products.